-Arimoclomol Early Access_Program
+Arimoclomol Expanded Access Program

-Net revenue includes revenue from the sale of arimoclomol for the treatment of NPC under the remunerated early access compassionate use program in France ("French nATU").
-An early access compassionate use program is a program giving specific patients access to a drug, which is not yet approved for commercial sale.
-Only drugs targeting serious or rare indications and for which there is currently no appropriate treatment are considered for early access compassionate use programs.
-Further, to be considered for the early access compassionate use program, the drug must have proven efficacy and safety and must either be undergoing price negotiations or seeking marketing approval.
-In accordance with ASC 606, the Company recognizes revenue when fulfilling its performance obligation under the Arimoclomol Early Access Program ("Arimoclomol EAP") by transferring control of promised goods or services to its customer, in an amount that reflects the consideration that the Company expects to receive in exchange for those goods or services.
+Net revenue includes revenue from the sale of arimoclomol for the treatment of NPC under the remunerated expanded access compassionate use program in France ("French nATU").
+An expanded access compassionate use program is a program giving specific patients access to a drug, which is not yet approved for commercial sale.
+Only drugs targeting serious or rare indications and for which there is currently no appropriate treatment are considered for expanded access compassionate use programs.
+Further, to be considered for the expanded access compassionate use program, the drug must have proven efficacy and safety and must either be undergoing price negotiations or seeking marketing approval.

+In accordance with ASC 606, the Company recognizes revenue when fulfilling its performance obligation under the Arimoclomol Expanded Access Program ("Arimoclomol EAP") by transferring control of promised goods or services to its customer, in an amount that reflects the consideration that the Company expects to receive in exchange for those goods or services.
 In determining when the customer obtains control of the product, the Company considers certain indicators, including whether the Company has a present right to payment from the customer, whether title and/or significant risks and rewards of ownership have transferred to the customer and whether customer acceptance has been received.
 Revenue is recognized net of sales deductions, including discounts, rebates, applicable distributor fees, and revenue-based taxes.

-Under the French nATU, the manufacturer can set its own price for the drug products until a price agreement with the authorities is in place.
+The French Health Authorities and the manufacturer have agreed to a price for sales during the French nATU, but the final transaction price depends on the terms and conditions in the contracts with the French Health Authorities, following market approval.
 Any excess in the price charged by the manufacturer compared to the price agreed with the health authorities once the drug product is approved in France must be repaid.
 The repayment is considered in the clawback liability (rebate).
 An estimate of net revenue and clawback liability are recognized using the 'expected value' method.
-Accounting for net revenue and clawback liability requires determination of the most appropriate method for the expected final transaction price, which depends on the terms and conditions in the contracts with the French Health Authorities and is subject to price negotiations with the French Health Authorities, following marketing approval.
+Accounting for net revenue and clawback liability requires determination of the most appropriate method for the expected final transaction price.
 This estimate also requires assumptions with respect to inputs into the method, including current pricing of comparable marketed products within the rare disease area in France.
 Management has considered the expected final sales price as well as the price of similar drug products.
-The Company is operating within a rare disease therapeutic area where there is unmet treatment need and hence a limited number of comparable commercialized drugs products.
+The Company is operating within a rare disease therapeutic area where there is unmet treatment need and hence a limited number of comparable commercialized drug products.
 The limited available relevant market information for directly comparable commercialized drugs within rare disease increases the uncertainty in management's estimate.

-For the year ended December 31, 2022, the Company recognized revenue related to the Arimoclomol EAP in France of \$4.8 million, which is net of a clawback liability of \$3.8 million.
+For the years ended December 31, 2023, and 2022, the Company recognized revenue related to the Arimoclomol EAP in France of \$8.7 million and \$4.8 million, respectively, which is net of newly accrued clawback liability for each respective year of \$5.1 million and \$3.8 million, respectively, and other gross to net adjustments.
 As part of the Arimoclomol Purchase Agreement the Company assumed an estimated reserve liability of \$5.2 million related to revenue generated from the Arimoclomol EAP in France.
-The total estimate reserve liability as of December 31, 2022, including the additional clawback liability for the year ended December 31, 2022, was \$9.0 million.
-As of December 31, 2022, this estimated reserve liability is recorded as discount and rebate liabilities in the consolidated balance sheet and is separated into current and long-term based upon the timing of the expected payment to the French regulators.
+The total estimate reserve liability as of December 31, 2023, and December 31, 2022, including the additional clawback liability for the year ended December 31, 2023, and December 31, 2022, was \$12.2 million and \$9.0 million, respectively.
+As of December 31, 2023, and 2022, this estimated reserve liability is recorded as discount and rebate liabilities in the consolidated balance sheets and is separated into current and long-term based upon the timing of the expected payment to the French regulators.